SRICKKY/familyCodingProblem/README.md

  of family tree(adding members to family tree) and It can be called by using FamilyTree().construct() and it will return a family object that contains all the members.

-### Problem's solution is in the folder called problem1234Solution
+### Problem's solution is in the folder called solution
 <p> To run a prolems solution just run the script with python3.
 Ex. for problem1:

 ``` python3 problem1.py ```